tinode/chat/README.md

 User's access to a topic is defined by two sets of permissions: user's desired permissions "want", and permissions granted to user by topic's manager(s) "given".
 Each permission is represented by a bit in a bitmap.
 It can be either present or absent.
 The actual access is determined as a bitwise AND of wanted and given permissions.
 The permissions are communicated in messages as a set of ASCII characters, where presence of a character means a set permission bit:

 * No access: `N` is not a permission per se but an indicator that permissions are explicitly cleared/not set.
-It usually means that the default permissions should *not* be applied.
+It usually indicates that the default permissions should *not* be applied.
 * Read: `R`, permission to subscribe to topic and receive `{data}` packets
 * Write: `W`, permission to `{pub}` to topic
 * Presence: `P`, permission to receive presence updates `{pres}`
 * Sharing: `S`, permission to invite other people to join the topic and to approve requests to join; a user with such permission is topic's manager
 * Delete: `D`, permission to hard-delete messages; only owners can completely delete topics
 * Owner: `O`, user is the topic owner; topic may have a single owner only
-* Banned: `X`, user has no access, requests to share/gain access/`{sub}` are silently ignored
+* Banned: `X`, user has no access, requests to share/gain access are silently ignored

 Topic's default access is established at the topic creation time by `{sub.init.defacs}` and can be subsequently modified by `{set}` messages.
 Default access is defined for two categories of users: authenticated and anonymous.
 This value is applied as a default "given" permission to all new subscriptions.

 Client may replace explicit permissions in `{sub}` and `{set}` messages with an empty string to tell Tinode to use default permissions.
-If client specifies no default access permissions at a topic creation time, "auth" will receive a `RWP` permission, "anon" will receive and empty permission which means every subscription request must be explicitly approved by the topic manager.
+If client specifies no default access permissions at topic creation time, authenticated users will receive a `RWP` permission, anonymous users will receive and empty permission which means every subscription request must be explicitly approved by the topic manager.

 Access permissions can be assigned on a per-user basis by `{set}` messages.

 ## Topics

 Topic is a named communication channel for one or more people.
-All timestamps are represented as RFC 3999-formatted string with precision to milliseconds and timezone always set to UTC, e.g. `"2015-10-06T18:07:29.841Z"`.
 Topics have persistent properties.
 These following topic properties can be queried by `{get what="info"}` message.

-Topic properties independent of user making the query:
+Topic properties independent of the user making the query:
 * created: timestamp of topic creation time
 * updated: timestamp of when topic's `public` or `private` was last updated
 * defacs: object describing topic's default access mode for authenticated and anonymous users; see [Access control][] for details